 I am in love with hotel style key racks!
-They are pretty classy and about a million times better looking than those cheesy ones that we all made in middle school shop class.
-Surprisingly though, there aren’t a lot of options out there to buy one (especially if you don’t want to spend an arm and a leg).
+I just think that they are so pretty and about a million times better looking than the cheesy ones that we all made in middle school shop class.
+Surprisingly though, I couldn’t find a lot of options out there to buy one (especially if you don’t want to spend an a ton of money).
 You either get the option of one with 20 hooks (which is way too many for our needs), or some with only 5 or 6 hooks (which isn’t going to be quite enough) so I decided to make my own.

-A few of months ago I came across a tutorial for making one that I really like, but I wanted to do it a little differently so I thought I’d share with you all what I did.
+A few of months ago I came across a tutorial for making one that I really liked, but I wanted to do it a little differently so I thought I’d share with you all what I did to make this.